SAP Analytics Cloud: Planning on Non-Posted Characteristic Combinations

 2000 C 2003

-To implement the requirement, the first step is to define a SAC planning model as follows:
+To implement the requirement, an SAC planning model is initially defined as follows:

-This is an account-based (account dimension) planning model.
-However, a key figure-based planning model would be just as conceivable for the procedure described in this article.
+This is an account-based (Account Dimension) planning model.
+However, a key figure-based planning model would be equally viable for the approach described in this article.

 The dimensions (generic type) used for the combinations have the following characteristics: